epfl-ada/ada-2020-project-milestone-p3-p3_teampam/README.md

 ## Research Questions :

+The idea is to highlight different parameters that might be important in social network edges prediction.
+In the original paper, they focus on balance and status theory.
+Here, using a new dataset, we will try to highlight the importance of other parameters.

 **Groups ?**
 Are people friends before voters and electors ? (for the wikipedia dataset specially) Do there exist groups ?